-Whether you need to create an emergency fund, save for vacation, or stash away some extra cash for the holidays, a money saving challenge can be your best friend.
-Money saving challenges not only help you set a specific financial goal to aim toward, they give you a plan to reach it.
+Whether you need to create an emergency fund, save for a vacation, or stash away some extra cash for Christmas, a money-saving challenge can be your best friend.
+Money-saving challenges not only help you set a specific financial goal to aim for, but they also give you a plan to reach it.

-Below is a list of 16 smart money saving challenges that can help you stay on track with your savings goals this year.
+Below is a list of 18 smart money-saving challenges that can help you stay on track with your savings goals this year.

 1. 52-Week Savings Challenge